metno/emep-ctm/Input.rst

 Aircraft emissions
 ~~~~~~~~~~~~~~~~~~

-In the EMEP/MSC-W model aircraft emissions are 'OFF' by default.
-They
+In the EMEP/MSC-W model aircraft emissions are 'ON' by default.
-can be switched 'ON' by setting ``USE_AIRCRAFT_EMIS=.true.`` in
+It can be switched 'OFF' by setting ``USES%AIRCRAFT_EMIS=F`` in ``config_emep.nml``.
-``config_emep.nml``.
 When using aircraft emissions there are two options:
 Either the dataset provided by the EU-Framework Programme 6 Integrated
 Project QUANTIFY (http://www.pa.op.dlr.de/quantify), or the more recent
 CAMS-GLOB-AIR dataset which can be downloaded from the Atmosphere Data Store